 - photographed next to an old 1937 US dime for scale

-- select the necklace chain length in shiny silver or oxidized silver or just the charm at checkout.
+- select the necklace chain or just the charm at checkout

 More chains, charm catchers and swivel fobs are available here.